vindaloo-thesis/docs/readinglist.md

 * https://github.com/ethereum/wiki/wiki/White-Paper#scripting

 ### Ethereum
-Here we take a closer look at some of the technical details of Ethereum, the generalized and Turing-complete blockchain for which we intend to implement a programming language.
+Here we take a closer look at some of the technical details of Ethereum, the blockchain with a Turing-complete VM for which we intend to implement a programming language.
 * https://github.com/ethereum/wiki/wiki/White-Paper#ethereum
 * https://github.com/ethereum/wiki/wiki/White-Paper#ethereum-accounts
 * https://github.com/ethereum/wiki/wiki/White-Paper#messages-and-transactions